Humanoids from the Deep: Reshoots

-Executive producer Corman said Peeters' version of the film lacked the required exploitative elements needed to satisfy its intended audience.
+Executive producer Corman felt Peeters' version of the film lacked the exploitative elements needed to satisfy its intended audience.
 In an interview included on the 2010 Blu-ray release by Shout!
-Factory, Corman stated Peeters and he had discussed his expectations of the film regarding B-movie exploitation – this being to fulfill Corman's maxim that monsters "kill all the men and rape all the women".
-In postproduction, Corman said Peeters had done an outstanding job in filming the death scenes involving male characters, but all of the rape scenes had been left "shadowy" or used cutaways before the attacks occurred.
+Factory, Corman said he conveyed to Peeters his expectations of B-movie exploitation, encapsulated by the phrase that the monsters "kill all the men and rape all the women".
+In post-production, Corman said Peeters had done an outstanding job in filming the death scenes involving male characters, but all of the rape scenes had been left "shadowy" or used cutaways before the attacks occurred.

 Second unit director James Sbardellati, who later directed Deathstalker, was hired to enliven the film; he filmed explicit scenes in which the humanoids rape women.
-These changes were not communicated to most of the people who had made the film with the working title Beneath the Darkness; several of them expressed shock and anger at the released film, its changed title, and the nudity and sexual exploitation.
+These changes were not communicated to most of the people who had made the film with the working title Beneath the Darkness.
+Several of them expressed shock and anger at the released film, its changed title, and the nudity and sexual exploitation.

 According to a journalist from the Los Angeles Times who attended the screening:

 I looked at the faces of the women crew-members.
 They’d been elated and warm before the screening, but now they were mostly staring at the floor.
 Some had angry, disgusted looks on their faces.
 That’s a look I see more and more on women these days.
 I call it the desperado look.
 More than anger, more than bitterness, more than the fight-back warning of people beyond being charmed or cajoled, it’s a look of betrayal.
 All these women looked, one way or another, as though they could write the book on betrayal.

 "I never made a film about women being sexually ravaged by monsters," said Peeters who added the film is "offensive to me and all the women who worked on it."
 Peeters said, "I'm not opposed to shooting nudity... but only when it was integrated into the story.
-I've never shot rape or violence towards women or things that woud be mean or degrading...
+I've never shot rape or violence towards women or things that would be mean or degrading...
 I'm goddam mad."
 Turkel said the new sequences "were like out of a bad porn movie."

-After Peeters and Turkel saw the additional sequences, they asked for their names to be removed from the film, but were refused.
-Turkel appeared on television talk shows and castigated Corman for his actions.
-She also unsuccessfully petitioned the Screen Actors Guild to halt the film's release, on the grounds that it bore no resemblance to the motion picture she was hired to make.
+Peeters and Turkel subsequently asked for their names to be removed from the film, but were refused.
+Turkel castigated Corman for his actions on television talk shows.
+She also unsuccessfully petitioned the Screen Actors Guild to halt the Humanoids from the Deeps release, on the grounds that it bore no resemblance to the film she was hired to make.